ThxSkeleton/Documents/SWN/KnownSystemsSummary.md

 * The Thorhil are primitive but are modernizing quickly but have highest pop in the known sector
 * Supposed to empathize with both sides', and both views of the Aliens

-## Quelzadi
+### Quelzadi

-## Thorhill
+### Thorhill

+### Leaders + Famous Denizens
+* (Historical)
+* (Historical)
+* (Historical)
+* Philippia Andreas, Quelzadi Lead Biologist
+* Nestor Spiros, Quelzadi Lead Physicist
+* Giada Pappas, Hani Adjudicant
+* Dimitrius Terzius, Supreme Cleric of Thorhill

 ## Heeliff System

-### Out of Universe Elevator Pitch.
+### Elevator Pitch
-Space Sparta.
+Space Sparta with less of an emphasis on War.
 They live on a planet with a nice mediterranean climate, but it has totally devestating radiation storms, and their entire population lives deep underground, in crowded, bunker-like city of Core.
 Recent breakthroughs in their shielding technology has allowed people to start living normal lives, but their society still marches to the 10-day rythym before the next storm.

 ### Themes
 * Advanced tech driven by necessity (Shielding, Medicine, Gene-Tech)